 - Chicken broth – Adds more flavor to the broth.
 I like to use reduced or low sodium chicken broth, so I can control the amount of salt in the soup.

 - Silken tofu – Silken tofu works best in this broth, but you can use any kind of tofu you want.
+Sometimes, I substitute this with firm tofu depending on what I can find at the store.

-- Green onions, cilantro, and fried shallots for garnish
+- Green onions, cilantro, and fried shallots for garnish – These garnishes are optional.
+Use whichever ones you like.

-Making my Vietnamese chicken tomato soup
+How to make my Vietnamese chicken tomato soup

 First you gotta clean your shrimp.
 Add the dried shrimp to a bowl of water and let it sit for 10 minutes.
 Next add 4 cups of water to a soup pot.
 Bring to a boil.
 Then add your chicken breast, onion, dried shrimp, salt, and sugar.
 Scoop off any impurities you see.
 Let it simmer for 30 minutes.
 Add the tomatoes and chicken broth.
 Simmer for another 15 minutes.
 Take out the chicken breast and shred it into small pieces.
 Add them back to the broth.
 Lastly, add in the silken tofu and the soup is done!
 Ladle some soup into bowls.
 Top with green onions, cilantro, and fried shallots and serve!